CrunchyData/postgres-operator/docs/github/pgo-yaml-configuration.md

 |BackupStorage    |required, the value of the storage configuration to use for backups, including the storage for pgbackrest repo volumes
 |ReplicaStorage    |required, the value of the storage configuration to use for the replica PostgreSQL deployments
 |ReplicaStorage    |required, the value of the storage configuration to use for the replica PostgreSQL deployments
-|Storage.storage1.StorageClass        |for a dynamic storage type, you can specify the storage class used for storage provisioning(e.g. standard, gold, fast)
+|StorageClass        |for a dynamic storage type, you can specify the storage class used for storage provisioning(e.g. standard, gold, fast)
-|Storage.storage1.AccessMode        |the access mode for new PVCs (e.g. ReadWriteMany, ReadWriteOnce, ReadOnlyMany).
+|AccessMode        |the access mode for new PVCs (e.g. ReadWriteMany, ReadWriteOnce, ReadOnlyMany).
 See below for descriptions of these.
-|Storage.storage1.Size        |the size to use when creating new PVCs (e.g. 100M, 1Gi)
+|Size        |the size to use when creating new PVCs (e.g. 100M, 1Gi)
 |Storage.storage1.StorageType        |supported values are either *dynamic*,  *create*,  if not supplied, *create* is used
-|Storage.storage1.Fsgroup        | optional, if set, will cause a *SecurityContext* and *fsGroup* attributes to be added to generated Pod and Deployment definitions
+|Fsgroup        | optional, if set, will cause a *SecurityContext* and *fsGroup* attributes to be added to generated Pod and Deployment definitions
-|Storage.storage1.SupplementalGroups        | optional, if set, will cause a SecurityContext to be added to generated Pod and Deployment definitions
+|SupplementalGroups        | optional, if set, will cause a SecurityContext to be added to generated Pod and Deployment definitions
-|Storage.storage1.MatchLabels        | optional, if set, will cause the PVC to add a *matchlabels* selector in order to match a PV, only useful when the StorageType is *create*, when specified a label of *key=value* is added to the PVC as a match criteria
+|MatchLabels        | optional, if set, will cause the PVC to add a *matchlabels* selector in order to match a PV, only useful when the StorageType is *create*, when specified a label of *key=value* is added to the PVC as a match criteria

 ## Storage Configuration Examples
 In *pgo.yaml*, you will need to configure your storage configurations